dseeker/colorverse/ROADMAP.md

 8. **Structured Data & XML Sitemap** – Implement schema markup and generate a sitemap for better SEO performance.
 9. **Multi-Language Interface** – Localize menus and keywords to reach a global audience.
 10. **Analytics Dashboard** – Track page popularity and keyword performance to inform future content.
+11. **Cross-Promotional Partnerships** – Collaborate with educators, artists, or craft brands for co-branded pages and mutual marketing.
+12. **Referral & Incentive Programs** – Encourage visitors to share the site by rewarding referrals with exclusive coloring packs or early access.